nextstrain/rsv/config/description.md

     These clade definitions are based on the proposed nomenclatures by [Goya et al](https://onlinelibrary.wiley.com/doi/abs/10.1111/irv.12715) and [Ramaekers et al](https://doi.org/10.1093/ve/veaa052).

 #### Underlying data
-We curate sequence data and metadata from [NCBI Virus (RSV)](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Human%20orthopneumovirus,%20taxid:11250), [NCBI Virus (RSV-A)](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Human%20respiratory%20syncytial%20virus%20A,%20taxid:208893), [NCBI Virus (RSV-B)](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Human%20respiratory%20syncytial%20virus%20B,%20taxid:208895) as starting point for these analyses.
+We curate sequence data and metadata from the [NCBI Datasets command line tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/) as starting point for these analyses.
+See our [ingest configuration file](https://github.com/nextstrain/rsv/blob/master/ingest/config/config.yaml) for the NCBI Taxonomy IDs used to fetch the virus genomes.
 Curated sequences and metadata are available as flat files at:

 - [RSV-A sequences](https://data.nextstrain.org/files/workflows/rsv/a/sequences.fasta.xz)
 - [RSV-A metadata](https://data.nextstrain.org/files/workflows/rsv/a/metadata.tsv.gz)